 Search and Filter Conversations

-Use the search bar, status filters, assignee filters, date ranges, and keyboard shortcuts to find conversations fast.
+Use page-scoped global search, status filters, assignee filters, date ranges, and row actions to find and triage conversations fast.

-Use the search bar, status filters, assignee filters, date ranges, and keyboard shortcuts to find conversations fast.
+Use page-scoped global search, status filters, assignee filters, date ranges, and row actions to find and triage conversations fast.

 This guide explains how to search and filter conversations in the JobsiteOn inbox.
-You will learn how to use the search bar to find specific conversations, apply filters to narrow your view by status, assignee, or date, save frequently used filter combinations, and use keyboard shortcuts to navigate your inbox efficiently.
+You will learn how to use the search icon to open global search already filtered to Emails, Requests, or Chats, apply filters to narrow your view by status, assignee, or date, use row actions for triage, and use keyboard shortcuts to navigate your inbox efficiently.

 By the end of this guide you will know how to: